allenai/allennlp-demo/CONTRIBUTING.md

 2. Modify the line that points to the saved model in `models.json`.
 For example, we can replace the link to the current textual entailment model `https://storage.googleapis.com/allennlp-public-models/decomposable-attention-elmo-2018.02.19.tar.gz` with the path to another archived AllenNLP model `my_model.tar.gz`.
 Note that if you specify a relative path to the gzip file, the path should start from the root directory of the project (the directory with `app.py` in it).
 If you run the demo now, you should see your model and the corresponding interpretations and attacks visualized.

+3. If you want to add another model option for a task, instead of replacing the existing model, see the NER and reading comprehension demos, where a radio button is added.

 ## Creating a Demo for a New Task

 If your task is not implemented in the AllenNLP demos, we will need to create the code to run the model predictions, as well as the front-end JavaScript/HTML to display its predictions and interpretations.
 We will use Sentiment Analysis as a running example.